-- Poor or unprofessional practice by a member of staff or an agency that results in the service user not getting the same quality of service which is available to others. - Children or young people being put at risk by an individual's professional practice, or the leadership and/or management of the Academy, or the Academy's policies, procedures and/or ways of working. - Allegations of a safeguarding nature not being taken seriously or appropriately handled. - Improper/unacceptable behaviour towards employees, volunteers, contracted workers or service users which could take the form of emotional, sexual or verbal abuse, rough handling, oppressive or discriminatory behaviour or exploitative acts for material or sexual gain. - Any unlawful activities, whether criminal or a breach of civil law. - Fraud, theft or corruption. - Concerns regarding possible breaches of Health and Safety regulations. - Harassment, discrimination, victimisation or bullying of employees, volunteers, contracted workers and/or service users. - Leaking confidential information in respect of governing body activities or records. - Misuse of pupil, employee, volunteer or financial data (including attainment information and personal details). - Doing undisclosed private work which may conflict with working for the Academy, or which is being carried out during working time. - Inappropriate contact with members of the public within Academy facilities, or whilst carrying out Academy duties outside of working time. - Taking gifts or inducements. - Inappropriate use of external funding or the Academy budget. - Maladministration as defined by the Department of Education, Local Government Ombudsman or appropriate examination boards. - Breach of any statutory code of practice. - Breach of, or failure, to implement, or comply with any governing body policy. - Misuse of Academy, including, but not limited to, computer hardware and software, buildings, stores, vehicles and/or equipment.
+- Poor or unprofessional practice by a member of staff or an agency that results in the service user not getting the same quality of service which is available to others. - Children or young people being put at risk by an individual's professional practice, or the leadership and/or management of the Academy, or the Academy's policies, procedures and/or ways of working. - Allegations of a safeguarding nature not being taken seriously or appropriately handled. - Improper/unacceptable behaviour towards employees, volunteers, contracted workers or service users which could take the form of emotional, sexual or verbal abuse, rough handling, oppressive or discriminatory behaviour or exploitative acts for material or sexual gain. - Concerns or allegations that do not meet the safeguarding harm threshold, however are classed as low-concerns.
+Low -level concerns will be dealt with as per section 4.2 of the KCSIE (Keeping Children Safe in Education 2022) - Any unlawful activities, whether criminal or a breach of civil law. - Fraud, theft or corruption. - Concerns regarding possible breaches of Health and Safety regulations. - Harassment, discrimination, victimisation or bullying of employees, volunteers, contracted workers and/or service users. - Leaking confidential information in respect of governing body activities or records. - Misuse of pupil, employee, volunteer or financial data (including attainment information and personal details). - Doing undisclosed private work which may conflict with working for the Academy, or which is being carried out during working time. - Inappropriate contact with members of the public within Academy facilities, or whilst carrying out Academy duties outside of working time. - Taking gifts or inducements. - Inappropriate use of external funding or the Academy budget. - Maladministration as defined by the Department of Education, Local Government Ombudsman or appropriate examination boards. - Breach of any statutory code of practice. - Breach of, or failure, to implement, or comply with any governing body policy.

+• Misuse of and/or eq f Academy, Juipment. including, but not limited to, computer hardware and software, buildings, stores, vehicles

 Concern reported Does concern fall within the scope of Concern examined under NO the Academy's Whistleblowing Policy? another policy.
 (See sections 1.3-4 & Appendix 1) Whistleblower informed.
 YES The Whistleblower's concern Initial enquiries are made.
 Is Whistleblower and Chair of NO is acknowledged in writing an investigation required?
 Governors/Monitoring Officer (see section 3.1) informed of outcome YES The form of the investigation and the identity of the Whistleblower and Chair of investigating officer will be decided (see section 4.1) Governors/Monitoring Officer informed Investigation takes place.
 Whistleblower updated every 28 days if possible.
-(See section 4.2) Has the investigation resulted in individuals being subject to further investigation under another policy?
+(See section 4.2) Has the investigation resulted in NO YES individuals being subject to further investigation under another policy?
 Written report of findings and further Written report of findings and further actions. actions.
 Whistleblower informed of Whistleblower informed of outcomes as far as outcomes as far as confidentiality confidentiality allows.
 Investigation continues under allows.
 (See section 4.3) relevant policy.
 Whistleblower's involvement ends.
 Findings shared with Chair of Governors/Monitoring Officer.
 Details retained in central record.
 Governing Body notified if appropriate.
 (See section 4.4.)